Jazo00/Web_e-commerce/README.md

 ### Notes

-- you can add Server Files in the root directory
-- no images for data images yet
+- added new dependecies (shadcn for components)

 ## UI Features